Dikembe Mutombo

 Dikembe Mutombo Mpolondo Mukamba Jean-Jacques Wamutombo (June 25, 1966 – September 30, 2024) was a Congolese-American professional basketball player who played center in the National Basketball Association (NBA) for 18 seasons.
-Nicknamed "Mount Mutombo" for his defensive prowess, he is commonly regarded as one of the best shot-blockers and defensive players of all time.
+Nicknamed "Mt.
+Mutombo", he is commonly regarded as one of the best shot-blockers and defensive players of all time.
 Outside of basketball, he was known for his humanitarian work.

 A 7 ft 2 in center, Mutombo moved to the United States from the Democratic Republic of the Congo at age 21 to attend Georgetown University with the hope of eventually earning a medical degree and returning to the DRC to practice medicine.
 Those plans changed when John Thompson, coach of the Georgetown Hoyas, recruited him to play college basketball.
 Mutombo played three seasons for Georgetown, establishing a reputation as a tenacious defender.

-In 1991 the Denver Nuggets chose him with the fourth overall pick of the NBA draft.
+In 1991, the Denver Nuggets chose him with the fourth overall pick of the NBA draft.
 During his NBA career, he played for six teams, in the NBA Finals for the Philadelphia 76ers in 2001 and for the New Jersey Nets in 2003.
 He received the NBA Defensive Player of the Year Award four times, tied with Ben Wallace and Rudy Gobert for the most awards.
 He led the NBA in blocked shots three times, led the league in rebounds twice, and was named to eight All-Star teams.
 Mutombo, with 3,289 career blocks, ranks second among NBA career leaders in blocked shots.

 At the conclusion of the 2009 NBA playoffs, Mutombo retired and his number 55 jersey was retired by the Nuggets and Atlanta Hawks.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2015.

 Early life

-Dikembe Mutombo Mpolondo Mukamba Jean-Jacques Wamutombo was born on June 25, 1966, in Léopoldville (now known as Kinshasa), Democratic Republic of the Congo to Samuel and Biamba Marie Mutombo.
+Dikembe Mutombo Mpolondo Mukamba Jean-Jacques Wamutombo was born on June 25, 1966, in Kinshasa, Democratic Republic of the Congo to Samuel and Biamba Marie Mutombo.
 Dikembe had 9 siblings.
 His father worked as a school principal and then in Congo's department of education.
 Dikembe spoke French, Spanish, Portuguese and five Central African languages including Lingala and Tshiluba.
 He was a member of the Luba ethnic group.

 For high school, Dikembe Mutombo went to Boboto College in Kinshasa to lay the groundwork for his medical career as the classes were more challenging there.
-He played football and participated in martial arts.
+He played association football and participated in martial arts.
 At about 16, Mutombo decided to concentrate on his basketball career at the encouragement of his father and brother due to his height.
 He moved to the United States in 1987 at the age of 21 to enroll in college.